GoogleCloudPlatform/emblem/CONTRIBUTING.md

 This project follows [Google's Open Source Community Guidelines](https://opensource.google/conduct/) as well as the included [Code of Conduct](/CODE_OF_CONDUCT.md).

+## Design and project philosophy

+### Positive and helpful feedback

+Whether it's a code review, a static analysis outcome, or an error message in the app, our goal is to enable contributor and user success.

+* Warnings & errors should provide context, suggest next steps, and provide direct access to more details.
+(For example, link to build logs.)
+* When a warning or error has a generally agreed fix or next step, point the way or suggest the fix.
+(For example, linting checks on a PR should propose the fixes to correct the code formatting.)

 ## How to contribute

 ### Reporting issues